Could Minneapolis policing measure get blocked from November ballot?

 The request drew a sharp rebuke from Yes 4 Minneapolis, the political committee that wrote the proposal clearing the way for city officials to replace the Minneapolis Police Department with a new public safety agency.

 "We want to be abundantly clear that this is most certainly an act against the people of Minneapolis.
-Full Stop," said JaNaé Bates, a spokesperson for Yes 4 Minneapolis.
+Full stop," said JaNaé Bates, a spokeswoman for Yes 4 Minneapolis.
 "It is incredibly undemocratic."

 The charter amendment is a central issue in what's expected to be a historic election as Minneapolis residents vote on policing and select a new class of leaders for the first time since George Floyd's killing by police.